 Are you clear about the distinctions between these helping professions?
 In my experience, some who practice each aren’t either…Here’s a little help ~

-In the late ’80’s a financial planner named Thomas Leonard was starting to have what become watershed moments: his long term clients were asking him for advice on those life choices that had nothing to do with managing their wealth: ‘what car should we buy for Johnny?’
+In the late ’80’s a financial planner named Thomas Leonard was starting to have what became watershed moments: his long term clients were asking for advice on those life choices that had nothing to do with managing their wealth: ‘what car should we buy for Johnny?’
 ‘Where do you think Sue should attend college?’
 ‘Which vacation do you think we’ll most enjoy?’

 You get the drift?
 Thomas’ creative mind began to see how his role as trusted advisor in one arena of his clients’ lives was spilling into others.
 And, he saw how his clearly defined way of relating to clients was helping them find answers that were uniquely right for them, matching their values and priorities.
 And a world-wide phenomenon was born.
 Thomas went on to develop books, assessments, Coach University, The International Coach Federation, International Association of Coaching, Coachville, Teleclass.com and more.
 He changed thousands of live, including mine.